Saleh0694/MathML/README.md

 The focus of the course is on some mathematical topics in modern machine learning, such as the curse of dimensionality.
 The script is accompanied by a computational lab, i.e., a collections of programming notebooks that exemplify problems mentioned in the script.

+**The script is under ongoing development.
+Please consider it as a draft for now**.

 ## Installation
 To use the computational lab make sure you have python, and jupyter notebook installed on your computer.
 To install all the required packages run
 ```